RouninMedia/classListObserver/README.md

 If the *specific class* has been added, two things will happen:

  - `myFunction()` will be invoked
- - a second `class` will be added to the `classList` to confirm that the addition of the class has been observed
+ - a second `class` will be added to the `classList` to confirm that the update has been observed

 ```